helidon-io/helidon/docs/se/reactivestreams/rsoperators.md

 ## Overview

-Helidon implements [MicroProfile Reactive Streams Operators](https://download.eclipse.org/microprofile/microprofile-reactive-streams-operators-3.0/microprofile-reactive-streams-operators-spec-3.0.html) specification which defines reactive operators and provides a standardized tool for manipulation with [Reactive Streams](https://www.reactive-streams.org/).
+Helidon implements [MicroProfile Reactive Streams Operators][microprofile-reactive-streams-operators] specification which defines reactive operators and provides a standardized tool for manipulation with [Reactive Streams][reactive-streams].
 You can use MicroProfile Reactive Streams Operators when you want to maintain source-level portability between different implementations.

 ## Maven Coordinates

-To enable Reactive Streams, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).
+To enable Reactive Streams, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependency>